resgateio/resclient/docs/docs.md

 Attach a collection event handler function for one or more events.
 If no event or handler is provided, the collection will still be considered listened to, until a matching off call without arguments is made.
-Available events are 'add', 'remove', and 'move'.
+Available events are 'add' and 'remove'.

 **Kind**: instance method of [<code>ResCollection</code>](#ResCollection)